 Do we really need a post on something as simple as how to freeze rhubarb?
 I know this sounds like a NO brainer kind of post but you wouldn’t believe HOW many questions I get about rhubarb!

 This started off as a How to Freeze Rhubarb Post but realized I wanted to answer all your rhubarb questions at once, so I made it a bigger post.
-If I didn’t answer them all please let me know what else you need to know about rhubarb!
+If I didn’t answer them all please let me know what else you need to know!

 When Can I pick Rhubarb?